15 Best Small Campers from Camping World

 What’s the smallest camper that has a bathroom?

 Several small campers come equipped with a bathroom.
 For example, the Starcraft Autumn Ridge 172FB is under 20 ft long and has a full bathroom, complete with a toilet, sink, and shower.
+If you can tow a little more, you might find models like the Silver Lake 18MMB or Imagine XLS 21BHE interesting in this collection of 24′ travel trailer floorplans.

 How much does the smallest camper cost?